|...there's no date?||...there are no page numbers?||...it is a long quote?|

 If you have multiple citations from the same author which also do not have a date, you will follow the same instructions as you would if there was a date: order the citations in your reference list alphabetically by title, and place an "a", "b", etc after the date.

 National Museum of Australia (n.d.-a).
-Nelson the Newfoundland's dog collar.
-Retrieved from https://www.nma.gov.au/explore/collection/highlights/nelson-the-newfoundlands-dog-collar
+Nelson the Newfoundland's dog collar. https://www.nma.gov.au/explore/collection/highlights/nelson-the-newfoundlands-dog-collar

 National Museum of Australia. (n.d.-b).
-Newcastle bakery cart.
-Retrieved from https://www.nma.gov.au/explore/collection/highlights/newcastle-bakery-cart
+Newcastle bakery cart. https://www.nma.gov.au/explore/collection/highlights/newcastle-bakery-cart

 If there are no page numbers, you can include any of the following in the in-text citation: